 But first, the real self.
 To be frank, I know very little about the real self.
 I have some intellectual understanding from the Divine Truth teachings and my own hopes.
 It is the part most connected to the soul God created me to me: my true personality, my true desires and passions and the part aligned with God’s love and truth.
 Very few of us discover our true selves in our physical incarnation because currently and for thousands of years now we just haven’t developed in love enough: love as God understands, not the human version.
 Our real self is hidden just like the yolk of an egg: hidden deep in the core, unseen until we crack open the egg, let the shell break and the white ooze away.

 So we come to the shell, the mask, the facade.
 Well I listened to a talk on the facade about 18 months ago and I don’t think I really heard a thing.
 I know the meaning of the word, but I didn’t get it and now I finally know why.
-The recent teachings on deconstructing the facade were like a big bell ringing in my ears: I got it!
-Well much more than I ever have.
+The recent teachings on deconstructing the facade were like a big bell ringing in my ears: It sunk in more – I understood it -well much more than I ever have before, at least intellectually.
 Weird really as I believe it was my facade which prevented me from understanding it before.
 Our facade is created from wanting to avoid the pain, from the moment we are not accepted as our real self, in our real emotions, by our parents, our facade starts to be created.
 We start to become the person our parents want us to be, our teachers and the rest of our world wants us to be.
 This facade is about fitting into the world, surviving.
 We become the person our parents are happy with to avoid punishment and judgement.
 Very sadly, we lose touch with finding or knowing our real safe as layers of hurt develop from this rejection of our self and the building of facade we believe necessary for survival.

 So what is the problem with the facade?
 Jesus describes the qualities of the facade as insensitive, unaware, false, controlled, untrusting, dishonest, insincere, illogical, unemotional, immovable, thoughtless, irrational, reckless, irresponsible and careless.
 It loves compulsion, addiction, resistance, manipulation and coercion: it loves cruelty, nastiness, meanness, arrogance, condescension and superiority.
 It is the main cause of our unloving actions.
 Do you recognise it’s existence and influence in your life? in this world?
 Yep!
 It’s pretty unpleasant, dark, even tragic that we are so far from our true self, from Truth, and from Love, real love.